vegaprotocol/documentation/docs/node-operators/how-to/network-upgrade-from-ops-perspective.md

 WantedBy=multi-user.target
 ```

+Above file must be created with the `root` or a higher permission user.

 **NOTE**: If you are not using vegavisor, you have to prepare similar systemd configs for the following services:
 - vega (tendermint is part of the vega process now)
 - data-node (optional)

-### 8. Update vega core config
+### 10. Update vega core config

 There are a few ways to update your existing vega config.
 The practical way to see what changed in the vega config is as follows:

-1. Generate the vega node in a temporary location: `<VEGA-BIN> init --home /tmp/vega-home validator`; when the terminal asks you about passphrases, type whatever.
+1. Generate the vega node in a temporary location: `<VEGA-BIN> init --home /tmp/vega-home <TYPE>`; when the terminal asks you about passphrases, type whatever.
 We are interested only in the `config.toml` file.
+The `<TYPE>` may be different depending on the configuration you are running
+  a. `validator` - if you are running only vega-core w/o data-node, e.g., `<VEGA-BIN> init --home /tmp/vega-home validator`
+  b. `full` - if you are running vega-core with data-node, e.g., `<VEGA-BIN> init --home /tmp/vega-home full`
-2. Compare the old config with the generated one: `diff <VEGA-HOME>/config/node/config.toml /tmp/vega-home/config/node/config.toml`
+2. Compare the old config with the generated one: `diff <VEGA-NETWORK-HOME>/config/node/config.toml /tmp/vega-home/config/node/config.toml`
-3. Update your `<VEGA-HOME>/config/node/config.toml` file based on the above diff
+3. Update your `<VEGA-NETWORK-HOME>/config/node/config.toml` file based on the above diff

 **NOTE**: We strongly recommend reading [documentation](https://github.com/vegaprotocol/vega/blob/develop/UPGRADING.md#configuration-changes) to understand config parameters.

+**NOTE**: You are responsible for deciding what parameters you want to use. `vega init` generates a config with default values.
+Values in your config may be changed intentionally.
+Review and prepare your config carefully.

-### 9. Update tendermint config
+### 11. Update tendermint config

 The procedure is very similar to updating the vega config.